Utshav-paudel/Bird-Species-Classification/README.md

 # Bird-Species-Classification
-Webapp that uses CNN to predict bird species
+Prediction of bird species using simple Convolution Neural Network